OracularIS/autest/docs/overview.md

 2. **RF Based Tests**: These tests performed work by MTF form.

-3. **Web UI Based Tests**: These tests interact with the WMS via the web user interface, mimicking user actions to validate the web-based functionalities.
+3. **Web UI Based Tests**: These tests performed work in the WEB UI.

 #### Run Sets for End-to-End Scenarios